Reviewing SiteOne Landscape Supply (NYSE:SITE) & F45 Training (NYSE:FXLV)

 SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the better stock?
-We will compare the two businesses based on the strength of their earnings, analyst recommendations, dividends, valuation, risk, profitability and institutional ownership.
+We will contrast the two businesses based on the strength of their institutional ownership, valuation, analyst recommendations, profitability, risk, dividends and earnings.

 This table compares SiteOne Landscape Supply and F45 Training’s top-line revenue, earnings per share and valuation.